-Within ninety (90) days of the end of each Year, the Implementation Committee shall prepare and submit to the Parties an annual report containing: a summary of the matters, issues and questions referred to or determined by the Implementation Committee in the preceding Year and the outcomes, including discussion and analysis of all monitoring and mitigation measures initiated by the Implementation Committee; an updated implementation and monitoring plan; a list of the members of the Implementation Committee, including any changes, together with an attendance report of its members (including alternate members); the schedule of the meetings held and those planned for the upcoming Year, a copy of all of the minutes of the Implementation Committee wishes to provide to the Parties.
+Within ninety (90) days of the end of each Year, the Implementation Committee shall prepare and submit to the Parties an annual report containing: a summary of the matters, issues and questions referred to or determined by the Implementation Committee in the preceding Year and the outcomes, including discussion and analysis of all monitoring and mitigation measures initiated by the Implementation Committee; an updated implementation and monitoring plan; a list of the members of the Implementation Committee, including any changes, together with an attendance report of its members (including alternate members); the schedule of the meetings held and those planned for the upcoming Year, a copy of all of the minutes of the Implementation Committee meetings, and any recommendations, decisions or comments the Implementation Committee wishes to provide to the Parties.
 Every third Year, the annual report shall identify any material change in circumstance which could require a reconsideration of any terms of the Agreement and include any recommendations concerning proposed amendments.